jabrena/latency-problems/README.md

 ### Problem 1

 Ancient European peoples worshiped many gods like Greek, Roman & Nordic gods.
-Every Good is possible to represented as the concatenation of every character converted in Decimal.
+Every God is possible to represented as the concatenation of every character converted in Decimal.
 Zeus = 122101117115

 Load the list of Gods and find the sum of God names starting with the letter `n` converted to number.